- Leadership Team

 Beatrice Martini — Events Coordinator

-Beatrice is the Foundation’s Events Coordinator, curating the global events strategy and currently organizing OKFestival 2013.
+Beatrice is the Foundation’s Events Coordinator, curating the global events strategy and currently organizing OKCon 2013.

 She has a Master degree in Music Studies, sharpened her team leadership skills at digital media academy Hyper Island, Stockholm and has years of experience as project manager in the Internet startup sector.
 Currently based in Berlin, she’s also a core member of OpenTechSchool, a community initiative offering free programming workshops and meetups.
-You can follow her on Twitter at @beatricemartini and visit her website at beatricemartini.it.
+You can follow her on Twitter at @beatricemartini.

 Zara Rahman — International Community Manager

-Zara is the International Community Manager.
-She is currently based in Berlin, but grew up in the UK and is of Bangladeshi descent.
-She previously worked for OpenOil, where she worked on opening up data in the extractive industries, focusing especially on contract transparency and improving accessibility of public domain information.
+Zara is currently based in Berlin, but grew up in the UK and is of Bangladeshi descent.
+She previously worked for OpenOil, where she worked on opening up data in the extractive industries, focusing especially on contract transparency and improving accessibility of public domain information around the oil industry.

-She holds a BA in Modern Languages and Cultures (French, Spanish and Arabic), and is looking forward to working with people from a wide range of cultural backgrounds as part of her position at the Open Knowledge Foundation.
+She holds a BA in Modern Languages and Cultures (French, Spanish and Arabic), and enjoys working with people from a wide range of cultural backgrounds as part of her position at the Open Knowledge Foundation.
 She enjoys writing, and has contributed to openDemocracy, and Think Africa Press among other outlets.

 Christian Villum — Community Manager, Local Groups & Open Government Data